 However, if you need a smart contract for a specific purpose then it might be better to use a platform that’s matched to your needs.
 This way you can still take advantage of smart contracts without any coding knowledge.

-Can it be changed or deleted?
+Can it be changed or deleted

 Once your contract is submitted it can’t be changed.
-Otherwise, it would not work for honoring an agreement between parties.
+Otherwise, it would not work for honouring an agreement between parties.
 If you really need to change a smart contract, then in most cases you’ll need to change how other smart contracts interact with it.
 This means you could essentially create a new smart contract to perform your desired functions based on what the original contract already does.

-Can it be hacked?
+Can it be hacked

 There are bugs in all software and cryptocurrency smart contracts are no exception.
-Exploits are always a possibility, and If the code is not properly audited it can have disastrous consequences.
+Exploits are always a possibility, and if the code is not properly audited it can have disastrous consequences.
 However, malicious code inserted by the developer is also a problem, and you should be careful what smart contracts you trust.

 Smart contract without blockchain

 The ledger is an important factor in managing smart contracts.
-It takes care of the storage of information needed for the smart contracts to operate.
+It takes care of the storage of information needed for smart contracts to operate.
 Without the ledger, smart contracts would not be able to function.

 Smart contract vs DApp

 A DApp is more complex than a smart contract.
-While decentralized applications may use many smart contracts, they’re part of a larger peer to peer network that is meant to accomplish a goal.
+While decentralized applications may use many smart contracts, they’re a part of a larger peer to peer network that is meant to accomplish a goal.
 Smart contracts are simply self-executing agreements, and they can exist within or outside of a DApp.